 Marcie chose to combine studying archaeology with history.
-This joint degree allowing her to gain insight and practical experience in these closely aligned subjects.
+This joint degree allowed her to gain insight and practical experience in these closely aligned subjects.

 "I love the combined nature of my course.
 At A level I enjoyed History, particularly working with written primary source material.
 By choosing to combine History with Archaeology I have been able to continue expanding on the skills of studying primary literature, but also learning how to interpret artefacts, sites and other archaeological evidence.